peter88213/novelyst_aeon2/docs/usage.md

 ## Prepare your timeline for export

 The included installation script installs a "yWriter" template in the *aeon2nv* configuration folder.
 The easiest way is to create new timelines based on this template.
-It provides the entities and event properties that are converted to novelyst by default.
+It provides the entities and event properties that are converted to noveltree by default.

 For existing timelines you have two choices: